wicked-rainman/DAPL/docs/README.md

 OVERVIEW

-DAPL is a program language wrapper intended to simplify the process of anlysing files containing large volumes of single-line records (EG HTTP, SSH, Audit logs Etc).
+DAPL is a program language wrapper intended to simplify the process of analysing files containing large volumes of single-line records (EG HTTP, SSH, Audit logs Etc).

 Provisions are made for dealing with other forms of data through a conversion process (Currently only one such